awesome-panel/awesome-panel/README.md

-  package.build                           Builds the awesome-panel package) sphinx.build                            Build local version of site and open in a browser sphinx.copy-from-project-root           We need to copy files like README.md into docs/_copy_of_project_root sphinx.livereload                       Start autobild documentation server and open in browser. sphinx.test                             Checks for broken internal and external links and test.all (test.pre-commit, test.test)   Runs isort, autoflake, black, pylint, mypy and pytest test.autoflake                          Runs autoflake to remove unused imports on all .py files recursively test.bandit                             Runs Bandit the security linter from PyCQA. test.black                              Runs black (autoformatter) on all .py files recursively test.isort                              Runs isort (import sorter) on all .py files recursively test.mypy                               Runs mypy (static type checker) on all .py files recursively test.pylint                             Runs pylint (linter) on all .py files recursively to identify coding errors
+  package.build                           Builds the awesome-panel package) sphinx.build                            Build local version of site and open in a browser sphinx.copy-from-project-root           We need to copy files like README.md into docs/_copy_of_project_root sphinx.linkcheck                        Build local version of site and open in a browser sphinx.livereload                       Start autobild documentation server and open in browser. sphinx.test                             Checks for broken internal and external links and test.all (test.pre-commit, test.test)   Runs isort, autoflake, black, pylint, mypy and pytest test.autoflake                          Runs autoflake to remove unused imports on all .py files recursively test.bandit                             Runs Bandit the security linter from PyCQA. test.black                              Runs black (autoformatter) on all .py files recursively test.e2e                                Runs the Locust end to end tests test.isort                              Runs isort (import sorter) on all .py files recursively test.mypy                               Runs mypy (static type checker) on all .py files recursively test.pylint                             Runs pylint (linter) on all .py files recursively to identify coding errors